Undergraduate internship scheme

 We have prepared a statement that you may want to use in your speculative application:

-“You may be interested to know that my university, the University of the West of England (UWE Bristol), is currently running a 'Summer 2020 Undergraduate Remote Internship Scheme', which offers a £2,960.00 subsidy to companies/organisations who employ a first or second year undergraduate student for a minimum eight-week period during the summer vacation.
-All internships must be paid at a minimum of £370.00 per week.
+“You may be interested to know that my university, the University of the West of England (UWE Bristol), is currently running a 'Summer 2021 Undergraduate Remote Internship Scheme', which offers a £2,000.00 subsidy to companies/organisations who employ an undergraduate student for a minimum eight-week period during the summer vacation.
+All internships must be paid at a minimum of £351.50 per week.
 Further details about the scheme are available on the internship web pages.
 If you have any questions, please contact the Internships Team directly on email@example.com"

 During your internship